kirusekar21/playwright-sdet-framework/README.md

 # playwright-sdet-framework
-UI test automation framework using Playwright, Python, and Pytest.
-Implements Page Object Model (POM) for scalable design and maintainability.
+This project is a UI test automation framework built using Playwright with Python and Pytest.
+It demonstrates real-world QA automation practices including scalable framework design, Page Object Model (POM), and maintainable test architecture.
+The framework is designed to simulate real e-commerce user flows such as login, product search, cart operations, and checkout process, ensuring end-to-end application quality.